ORANGE

 The end of the Boarding School Era did not mean the end of assimilationist child-removal policies.
 Beginning in the 1950s, the Adoption Era saw Native children placed in non-Native foster and adoptive families at staggering rates.
 By the 1960s, one in four Indigenous children lived apart from their communities.
 This practice continued to sever Cultural ties as effectively as the Boarding Schools.

 The Adoption Era was just as insidious as the boarding school system before it.
-It placed Native children in white homes where their identities were erased through silence, rather than overt punishment.
+It placed Native children in non-Native homes where their identities were erased through silence, rather than overt punishment.

 Many of today’s Tribal Elders grew up in these households, separated from their languages, traditions, and kinship networks.
 For countless adoptees, the result was a lifelong struggle to understand where they belonged, neither fully accepted into Western society, nor connected to their Tribal communities.